-The baby is the center of attention at a sip and see, passed around from auntie to auntie.
+The new baby is the center of attention at a sip and see, passed around from auntie to auntie.
 Everyone will want to hold the baby, so it’s a great idea to have hand sanitizer available or to ask people to wash their hands.
-Remind them it’s just to make sure the baby doesn’t catch any unwanted germs, and no one should take it personally.
+Remind them it’s just to make sure the baby doesn’t catch any unwanted germs, and no party guests should take it personally.

 Before guests arrive, decide how you want to handle photos and social media.
-Just because the couple is showing off their baby to their friends and family, doesn’t mean they’re ready to show the world.
+Just because the couple is showing off their new baby to their friends and loved ones, doesn’t mean they’re ready to show the world.
 If the couple would like to keep their baby off the ‘gram, make sure to include that info with your sip and see invitation wording or remind guests upon arrival.

 Sip and see menu ideas

-Sip and sees are causal by definition, so there’s no need to cook or cater a sit-down meal.
+Sip and sees are causal parties by definition, so there’s no need to cook or cater a sit-down meal.
 Don’t stress about having a seat for every guest either, as they’ll come and go throughout the afternoon.
 Party-friendly appetizers, finger foods, desserts and ice cream are a sure bet.
-For moms that have recently given birth, consider a menu that she can enjoy again like bagels and lox, or cheese, and charcuterie.
+For new moms that have recently given birth, consider a menu that she can enjoy again like bagels and lox, or cheese, and charcuterie.
 For drinks, pass on playing bartender.
 Serve-yourself stations work perfectly fine, like a mimosa bar or coffee station.
 For zero-proof options, think lemonade, cucumber water, or tea (of course!).

 Sip and see games